Domain Adaptive Semantic Segmentation with Self-Supervised Depth Estimation: Methodology

 \subsection{Pseudo-Label Refinement with Adaptation Difficulty}

 As target semantic supervision is unavailable in the UDA setup, it is common for self-training approaches~\cite{zou2019confidence, Lian_2019_ICCV} to use target semantic predictions $\hat{y}^T$ as semantic pseudo-labels $\tilde{y}^T$ for the training.
 However, pseudo-labels can be noisy and over-confident~\cite{zou2019confidence}, thus it is important to filter out unreliable ones.
 Existing works refine pseudo-labels by exploiting prediction uncertainty~\cite{zheng2020rectifying} and class-wise confidence~\cite{zou2019confidence}.
-Our method is orthogonal to them.
-We leverage the availability of self-supervised depth and the correlation between tasks to refine the semantic pseudo-labels.
+Our method is complementary to them.
+We leverage the availability of self-supervised depth and task correlations to refine the semantic pseudo-labels.

 With domain-specific depth decoders, we can approximate the difficulty of domain adaptation by calculating the discrepancy between the predictions of source and target depth decoders on the target image.
 As depth and semantics are naturally coupled, we assume that the estimated adaptation difficulty can be transferred from depth to semantics.
 We exploit this relation to refine the semantic pseudo labels.